urdeveloper/ud-stepper/README.md

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## Acknowledgment
+This project is inspired by [MDL-Stepper](https://ahlechandre.github.io/mdl-stepper/).